input-output-hk/cardano-tutorials/node-setup/build.md

         nano ~/.bashrc

-    add export PATH="~/.local/bin:$PATH" at the end of the your `.bashrc`-file.
+    add export PATH="~/.local/bin:$PATH" at the end of the your `.bashrc`-file. then run the following command to make it active: source ~/.bashrc

    Above instructions install Cabal version `3.2.0.0`.
 You can check the version by typing